khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/4-linear-systems.md

 ## Announcements

-- Office hour(s) in person this week
+- Office hour(s) in person this week on Thursday
+- Monte-Carlo homework due on Friday
 - French sentence of the day: "Vous êtes sûr(s) que vous parlez français?"

 :::::